-Our Board of Directors held eight meetings during fiscal 2013.
+Our Board of Directors held ten meetings during fiscal 2014.
 Each of our directors attended at least 75% of the aggregate number of meetings held by the Board of Directors, and the committees on which the director served, when such director was a member of the Board of Directors.
 Under our corporate governance guidelines, each director is expected to make every effort to attend each board meeting and each meeting of any committee on which he or she sits.

-The company's directors are encouraged to attend our annual meeting of stockholders, but we do not currently have a policy relating to directors' attendance at these meetings.
-This will be our first annual meeting of stockholders since we completed our initial public offering in October 2013.
+The Company's directors are encouraged to attend our annual meeting of stockholders, but we do not currently have a policy relating to directors' attendance at these meetings.
+All of our directors at the time attended our 2014 annual meeting of the stockholders.